 Dasa Raimanova, originally from Slovakia, is a London based freelance filmmaker.
 She graduated with BA in Film, Video and Interactive Arts at Middlesex University.
-Her work explores socio-political topics as well as her interest in political characters without capital P.
+Her work explores socio-political topics, generally focussing on the stories of strong women.

 Zofia Brom was born in Silesia, Poland.
 In 2007 she graduated with MA in Political Science and Journalism from Jagiellonian University in Kraków.
 Today, she is based in London, UK, but she divides her time between United Kingdom, Poland, and Greece.

 Polyland is the first film she is taking part in, however, she has long history of political activism.
 She started as a so-called “eco-warrior”.
 When she was 14, she joined the well-recognised Polish environmental organisation Klub Gaja.
 Later, she was part of Polish Anarchist Federation, Free Caucasus and numerous other groups.